 Plagued by dry skin, fine lines, and wrinkles?
 Apply honey to your dry wrinkled skin, leave on for 30 minutes and gently wash away with warm water.
 Honey may soon become your best friend.

 Honey is soothing

-If you suffer from anxiety, nervousness, or the inability to get a good night’s sleep, try honey.
+Try honey if you suffer from anxiety, nervousness, or inability to get a good night’s sleep.
 Add 1 to 2 tablespoons of honey to a mug of hot water.
 Stir, enjoy!